Alternatives To Secured Credit Cards

 Can you get a secured credit card in Australia?

-No, secured credit cards are not available in Australia at the time of writing, but they are available in the US, Canada, UK, and other markets.
+No, secured credit cards are not available in Australia at the time of writing, but they are available in the US, Canada, the UK, and other markets.
 They are designed for individuals with low credit scores or limited credit history.
 To open an account, the cardholder must provide a security deposit (usually held by the bank) to act as collateral.

 In Australia, credit cards are unsecured, meaning approval is based on your creditworthiness, and no collateral or cash deposit is required.
 Your credit limit is determined by your income, credit score, and financial history.